KenthonyGarcia/Final-client-Web-Dev-Course/README.md

 # client-starter-codes

-This repository is the client starter code for Final Project.
+This repository is the client starter code for Final Project (CRUD Application).